 This effect may be compounded for affiliates who rely on customers with hard deadlines – sport being the obvious example.
-Again, depending on exactly how the age verification process looks, it may be tricky to claim a sign-up offer and lock in your bet five minutes before three o’clock on a Saturday afternoon.
+Again, depending on exactly how the age verification process looks, it may be tricky to claim a sign-up offer and lock in your bet at 2.55pm on a Saturday afternoon.

 Google search volume data tells us that tens of thousands of UK casino players are looking for free/demo/practice versions of slots, roulette, blackjack and most other game types.
 This demand is often filled by affiliates – notably, NetEnt’s very own free-play affiliate product – and the underlying user search behaviour is unlikely to change any time soon.
 The question is, how will it be met?

-The Gambling Commission consultation response is clear in stating that the new restrictions only apply within their remit, i.e. to licensees.
+The UKGC consultation response is clear in stating that the new restrictions only apply within their remit, i.e. to licensees.
 The wording is slightly ambiguous though, restricting access to “any free-to-play versions of gambling games that the licensee may make available”.
-The provenance of the free-play games themselves may be taken into consideration as all demos of licensed games tend to be made available by a licensee to some extent.
+The provenance of the freeplay games themselves may be taken into consideration as all demos of licensed games tend to be made available by a licensee to some extent.

-An additional benefit touted by the GB regulator of early age verification is that, when the time comes to withdraw, punters can look forward to a fast and smooth payment.
+An additional benefit touted by GC of early age verification is that, when the time comes to withdraw, punters will enjoy a fast and smooth payment process.
 The hoops have already been jumped through.
-This would undoubtedly be good for the user, as withdrawals are a common point of frustration.
+This is an undoubted benefit, as withdrawals are a common point of frustration.

 Additionally, some operators are expecting fraud savings to boost value, as player abuse is more effectively combatted from the very start.